Luos-io/Documentation/src/pages/tools/pyluos.md

 The tool *Jupyter Notebook* is needed for this tutorial.
 Jupyter Notebook will allow you to type Python commands in an internet browser to communicate with a Luos system, via Pyluos.

 *« The Jupyter Notebook App is a server-client application that allows editing and running notebook documents via a web browser.
-The Jupyter Notebook App can be executed on a local desktop requiring no internet access (...) or can be installed on a remote server and accessed through the internet. » (<small><a href="https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/what_is_jupyter.html" target="_blank">Source</a></small>)*
+The Jupyter Notebook App can be executed on a local desktop requiring no internet access (...) or can be installed on a remote server and accessed through the internet. » (<small><a href="https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/what_is_jupyter.html" target="_blank">Source &#8599;</a></small>)*

 Type the following command in the console to install Jupyter: